 - Available capacity: 90% of the default disk capacity provided when selecting a server

-- Total partition disk amount cannot exceed available capacity
+- The total size of partition disks cannot exceed the available capacity

 - Partition name: enter partition name

-- Can be entered only when partition type is lvm
+- Partition type can be entered only when it is lvm

-- Enter within 15 characters, starting with a letter and including letters, numbers, and special characters (
+- Enter up to 15 characters starting with a letter and containing letters, numbers, and special characters (

 -_)